MichaelFrieze/frieze.dev/src/content/uses/everyday-apps.md

 ---
-title: Apps
+title: Everyday Apps
 order: 2
-description: The apps I use every day for organization, research, productivity, and general use.
 items:
   - title: Notion
     description: >-
-      My go‑to app for notes and documentation.
+      My go‑to app for notes and references.
 I use it to keep track of ideas, write project notes, and organize reference material.
   - title: Todoist
     description: >-
       The app I use to manage tasks and keep track of what needs to get done.
 I like its simple design and the fact that it works well on any platform, including the browser.
 Having easy access from anywhere makes it reliable for staying organized.